vinodkd/halo/doc/UserGuide.md

 * Executors can be machines or humans; software development is the grand exercise of minimizing the role of human executors.
 * Running programs and their data can also be represented as graphs; and changes in data and code that's running can be represented as versioned data.
 * Programs always have multiple levels of abstraction.
-    * For example, a Java program runs on a C runtime, which runs on a x86 virtual machine which runs on a docker instance, which runs on a physical macbook pro.
+    * For example, a Java program runs on a C runtime, which runs on a x86 virtual machine which runs on a docker instance, which runs on a physical Macbook pro.
 * At every level of abstraction, a program has 4 layers - Human (or Meta), Application, Language and OS (or Base).
-    * For a Java program, Human = human using bash, App = java app, Lang = Java, OS (Base) = Java runtime
+    * For a Java program, Human = human using bash, App = Java app, Lang = Java, OS (Base) = Java runtime
     * For the Java runtime itself: Human (Meta) = human using bash, app = Java program, Lang = C, OS (Base) = actual OS of machine.
     * For the OS: Human (Meta) = Java app, App = Java runtime, lang = System call API, OS (Base) = instruction set of machine.
 * At a particular level of abstraction, **Components** are the smallest pieces of *callable* code.
 The exact definitions of "component" and "callable" depends on the language being used.